-My own strategic analysis, to speak most generally, is that our Constitution and what remains of our traditional culture are under concerted attack by myriad forces and that the only political movement capable of defending them is the populist right.
+My own analysis, to speak most generally, is that our Constitution and what remains of our traditional culture have suffered a devastating attack by a well-funded pseudo-left and that the only political movement capable of defending them is the populist right.

 You can search more on "the long march through the institutions" and the Democratic Leadership Council if you like.
 But perhaps, S., you already know plenty about these two fatal pincers of the shabby claw that is our fake American left.

 My novel A Taipei Mutt is now in print.
 The Asian capital unmuzzled.

 Labels: academic, American left, Cultural Marxism, Democratic Leadership Council, long march through the institutions